-- 9. This policy applies to the whole College and (together with the school rules and all school policies on behaviour and discipline) applies to all students at the school and at all times when a student is:
+- 9. This policy applies to the whole College and (together with the school rules and all school policies on behaviour and discipline) applies to all students at the College and at all times when a student is:

 - in or at school;

-- representing the school or wearing school dress;
+- representing the College or wearing school dress;

-- travelling to or from school;
+- travelling to or from the College;

 - on school-organised trips;

-- associated with the school at any time.
+- associated with the College at any time.

 - 10. This policy shall also apply to students at all times and places in circumstances where failing to apply this policy may:

-- affect the health, safety or well-being of a member of the school community or a member of the public;
+- affect the health, safety or well-being of a member of the College community or a member of the public;

-- have repercussions for the orderly running of the school; or
+- have repercussions for the orderly running of the College; or

-- bring the school into disrepute.
+- bring the College into disrepute.

 - 11. The following school policies, procedures and resource materials are relevant to this policy:

 - Anti-bullying policy;

 - Acceptable use policy for Mobile Devices;

 - Internet Access Acceptable Use Policy;

 - Drugs, Alcohol and Smoking Policy;

 - Safeguarding and Child Protection Policy

 - SEND Policy

 - Uniform and Appearance Policy

 - Curriculum Policy

 - Admissions Policy (Including Exclusions)

-- The 'Return To School' Covid-19 Risk Assessment